splunk/public-o11y-docs/infrastructure/mpm-arm/metrics-pipeline-intro.rst

 might not be what you expect.

 For example, suppose your systems generate data points every 5 seconds.
 Two successive data points have timestamps that differ by 5 seconds.
-If your systems immediately transmit the points to Observability Cloud, the system ingests two data points every 10 seconds.
+If your systems immediately transmit the data points to Observability Cloud, the system ingests two data points every 10 seconds.
 Metrics pipeline management can roll up the two data points into one aggregated data point with a resolution of 10 seconds, which is the result you expect.